BSheridan88/low-level-linux-keylogger/README.md

 ## 👋 Final Notes

 This is a beginner’s project — not a weapon.
 I’m proud of how much I learned from building it, even though the code has a long way to go.
-If you’re learning too, feel free to dig into it — and always build with **purpose, ethics, and curiosity.**